pyca/cryptography/docs/x509/ocsp.rst

         :type: int

-        The serial number of the revoked certificate.
+        The serial number of the certificate to check.